-Troymet recently optioned the Thelon project, where five target areas prospective for high-grade uranium and rare earth mineralization have been identified.
-The Thelon project is a strategic acquisition given the current REE market and supply situation, and Troymet is seeking a partner to fund its exploration and development.
+The Thelon property covers five target areas prospective for high-grade uranium and rare earth mineralization.
+The Thelon project is a strategic acquisition given the current interest in uranium and the potential for rare earths.
+Troymet is seeking a partner to fund its exploration and development.